rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

   ```

 NOTE: _**Not really clear how to add them or what format they are.
 Luckly for me they both seem like qemu format.**_
+NOTE: _**Miss configured images cause failed builds it would be nice to have auto detection of build format**_

 2. Log on with admin rights.
 3. _Change default flavor setting (memory) of Openstack. (follow http://docs.openstack.org/user-guide-admin/cli_manage_flavors.html)_